-Print(number of copies[, dynamic part])
+Print(number of copies[, dynamic part[, showdialog]])

 Prints the specified number of copies of the current score or dynamic part using default settings.
 If number of copies is missing or a negative number, then the default number of copies for the score or part is printed, and if set to 0 no printing occurs.
 The optional dynamic part parameter must be a valid object of the active Score (this does not affect or use Score.CurrentDynamicPart for the Score printed); if it is not supplied, the active Score is printed instead.
 Returns True for success, False for failure.
+The second optional parameter, showdialog, is a Boolean: if set to True, Sibelius will show the Print dialog, and if not specified or set to False, Sibelius will not show the dialog.